How This Couple Ditched Tobacco

 We just wanted to find a better way to get healthy for our family.

-How did the Oklahoma Tobacco Helpline help you quit?
+How did the Oklahoma Tobacco Helpline help this Couple Ditched Tobacco?

 In addition to the patches, the Oklahoma Tobacco Helpline also provided text message support, which was very valuable.
 There would be days that you would be feeling down or vulnerable, and you would get a supportive text, and it would be exactly what you needed on that day.